YottaDB/YDBDoc/AdminOpsGuide/dockercontainer.rst

 Pre-requisites
 +++++++++++++++

-A working `Docker <https://www.docker.com/community-edition#/download>`_ installation on the platform of choice.
+A working `Docker <https://www.docker.com/community-edition#/download>`_ installation on your platform of choice.

-NOTE: You must have at least docker 17.05 as `multi-stage <https://docs.docker.com/v17.09/engine/userguide/eng-image/multistage-build/>`_ builds are used within the docker file
+NOTE: You must have at least docker 17.05 as `multi-stage <https://docs.docker.com/v17.09/engine/userguide/eng-image/multistage-build/>`_ builds are used within the docker file.

 ++++++++++++++++++++
 Docker Pull Command